 The Group is required to comply with the laws and regulations of various jurisdictions where it conducts operations.
-In particular, the Group's operations are subject to various anti-corruption, anti-money laundering and terrorism financing laws, including the key principles of the UK Bribery Act of 2010 as part of the Group's Anti-Bribery Policy Standard, and economic sanction programmes, including those administered by the United Nations and the EU, as well as those of the United States Department of Treasury's Office for Foreign Assets Control.
+In particular, the Group's operations are subject to various anti-corruption, anti-money laundering and counter-terrorism financing laws, including the key principles of the UK Bribery Act of 2010, and economic sanction programmes, including those administered by the United Nations, the EU and the UK, as well as those of the United States Department of Treasury's Office for Foreign Assets Control.